 Not all breakouts created equal.
 A specific skin condition commonly called “Fungal Acne” by patients is actually not acne at all.
 It is known by dermatologists as folliculitis.
 This condition is sometimes misdiagnosed as acne vulgaris (traditional acne), however.
 Because the source of these conditions differs, patients who are misdiagnosed can become very frustrated.
 Even after years of following the treatment regimen for acne vulgaris provided by their dermatologist, patients with folliculitis will likely see little to no improvement.
 If this sounds like you, you may be dealing with folliculitis, which requires a different treatment plan.
 But, when properly addressed, you can achieve clear skin and prevent future breakouts.
-In this blog, U.S. Dermatology Partners physician, Dr. Caitlin Farmer of Center for Dermatology in Flower Mound and Plano, Texas, takes the time to define just what folliculitis is and how it can be properly treated to help patients renew their healthy skin and their confidence.
+In this blog, we define what folliculitis is and how it can be properly treated to help patients renew their healthy skin and their confidence.

 What is “Fungal Acne?”